SAPreetha/FaceIt-SPADE/README.md

 ## Streamlit App: ##
 Here's a small example of the streamlit app.
-This interactive web application lets user manipulate and move the facial attribute masks to generate segmented face maps and converts them to picture of real looking faces.
+This interactive web application lets user select from a wide variety of facial attribute masks and manipulate and move the masks to generate segmented face maps and converts them to pictures of real looking faces.

 ![alt text](https://github.com/SAPreetha/FaceIt-SPADE/blob/master/Images/1.gif)